alphagov/gds-sso/README.md

 ## Introduction

-GDS-SSO provides everything needed to integrate an application with the sign-on-o-tron single-sign-on (https://github.com/alphagov/sign-on-o-tron) as used by the Government Digital Service, though it will probably also work with a range of other oauth2 providers.
+GDS-SSO provides everything needed to integrate an application with the signonotron2 single-sign-on (https://github.com/alphagov/signonotron2) as used by the Government Digital Service, though it will probably also work with a range of other oauth2 providers.

-It is a wrapper around omniauth that adds a 'strategy' for oAuth2 integration against sign-on-o-tron, and the necessary controller to support that request flow.
+It is a wrapper around omniauth that adds a 'strategy' for oAuth2 integration against signonotron2, and the necessary controller to support that request flow.

 For more details on OmniAuth and oAuth2 integration see https://github.com/intridea/omniauth